jkrichma/NeurorobotExamples/README.md

 5) Event-driven action selection.
 6) Solving the Morris Water Maze using temporal difference learning.

-All controllers were written in Python excepct for the Morris water maze, which was written in C.
+All controllers were written in Python except for the Morris water maze, which was written in C.